 The details for calculating momentum quality are complex, but the intuition is simple.
-Consider two hypothetical momentum stocks: Stock A is a biotechnology company, Stock B is a Big Box Store, and both companies have a 200% return over the past 12 months.
+Consider two hypothetical momentum stocks: Stock B is a biotechnology company, Stock A is a Big Box Store, and both companies have a 200% return over the past 12 months.
 However, assume A and B have vastly different paths to 200 percent returns.

-- Buzzing Biotech: Stock A’s returns were 0% for 11 months, but just recently Stock A was granted an FDA approval for a new drug and the stock shot up 200%.
+- Buzzing Biotech: Stock B’s returns were 0% for 11 months, but just recently Stock B was granted FDA approval for a new drug, and the stock shot up 200%.

-- Boring BigBox: Stock B has returned 0.80% each day, on average, for the past 250 days, and has generated a 200% return.
+- Boring BigBox: Stock A has returned 0.80% each day, on average, for the past 250 days, and has generated a 200% return.

-Stock A and Stock B are both considered momentum stocks, but Buzzing Biotech’s path is much different from Boring BigBox’s path.
+Stock B and Stock A are both considered momentum stocks, but Buzzing Biotech’s path is much different from Boring BigBox’s path.
 So-called “path dependency” matters, if momentum is driven by an investor bias referred to as “limited attention.”
 For example, Buzzing Biotech’s FDA approval will likely be covered by the media and be highly available to investors, thus rapidly driving the company’s price to efficient levels.
 However, Boring BigBox is delivering news that is consistently better than market expectations over a longer period, and because the attention to Boring BigBox is limited, this good news is slow to be incorporated into market prices.
-Below we graphically depict a hypothetical example of 2 “high” momentum stocks.(13)

 Recall that the proverbial frog-in-the-pan sits in a pool of water whose temperature is gradually increasing.
 Because the change in temperature is so slow, the frog has limited attention to the rising heat and he slowly boils to death.
 Similarly, investors have limited attention to the ongoing flow of uneventful, but reliable information, arriving continuously in small amounts regarding a stock.

 To calculate “frog-in-the-pan” momentum, the authors classify each daily return as either positive or negative (or zero in some cases).
-In general, a high-quality momentum stock should have a higher percentage of positive return days compared to a choppier stock.(16) We conduct our own analysis of the frog-in-the-pan variable and incorporate this variable into our Quantitative Momentum Index.
-In our context, we use the frog-in-the-pan measure to identify stocks from Step 2 that have high-quality momentum.
-We split the portfolio of high generic momentum stocks into high-quality momentum and low-quality momentum.
-The portfolio is value-weighted and rebalanced quarterly using over-lapping portfolios.
-The returns shown below are gross of any fees and run from 1/1/1927 – 12/31/2014.
+In general, a high-quality momentum stock should have a higher percentage of positive return days compared to a choppier stock.(19)(20)

 Consider our typical process:

-- Identify Universe: We typically generate ~ 1,000 names in this step of the process.
+- Identify Investable Universe: We start with 1500 names in this step of the process.

-- Invest with Conviction: We invest in our basket of 50 stocks with the highest quality momentum.
+- Invest with Conviction: We invest in our basket of 50 stocks that have the highest quality momentum.